USCMediaImpact/mip-dashboard/details.md

 ***Others***
 ****for controller****
-you can easy inherit AuthenticatedBaseController this base controller already added user check
+You can easy inherit AuthenticatedBaseController this base controller already added user check
 ```php
 public function __construct()
 {